Skip to main content

 Pet Preparedness

-Make A Plan:
+Make A Plan

-• Have your pet microchipped and make sure that you not only keep your address and phone number up-to-date, but that you also include contact info for an emergency contact outside of your immediate area.
+• Have your pet microchipped.
+Make sure to keep your address and phone number up-to-date and include contact information for an emergency contact outside of your immediate area.

-• Call your local emergency management office, animal shelter or animal control office to get advice and information.
+• Contact your local emergency management office, animal shelter or animal control office to get additional advice and information if you’re unsure how to care for your pet in case of an emergency.

-Tips For Large Animals:
+Tips For Large Animals

 If you have large animals such as horses, cattle, sheep, goats or pigs on your property, be sure to prepare before a disaster.